DataHighway-DHX/documentation/docs/tutorials/tutorials-mining-tokens-topup-supernodes.md

 * Repeat the above steps with other accounts that wish to vote on the referenda.

-* Wait until the Voting Period ends, which is specified in the [DataHighway's runtime configuration under "democracy"](https://github.com/DataHighway-DHX/node/blob/master/runtime/src/lib.rs#L811)
+* Wait until the `VotingPeriod` ends, which is specified in the [DataHighway's runtime configuration under "democracy"](https://github.com/DataHighway-DHX/DataHighway-Parachain/blob/main/runtime/src/lib.rs#L938)

 ### Step 6: Transfer from the Multisig Proxy account to the Supernode